 Discovery pushed back from the proverbial space dock in September 2017.
 And with it, CBS All Access — which has become the exclusive streaming home for all things Trek — firmly planted its flag in the universe not just of science-fiction, but in dramatic television as a whole.

-Season 3 of Discovery premiers in October 2020.
-Let's catch up on what you might have missed.
+Season 3 of Discovery premiered in October 2020, and we got an early review of the first four episodes.
+But let's catch up on what you might have missed.
 There will be a few necessary spoilers below in the Season 1 and 2 sections.
 But for right now, you're safe.

 How to watch Star Trek Discovery in the United States